Skirmish at Mhlyn

 The Skirmish at Mhlyn took place in September of 1658 between the Cossacks of Ivan Nechay that supported the policy of Vyhovsky and the Russian unit of Andrey Dashkov that was advancing to the Lithuanian territory.

 Battle

-Dashkov's 4,500-strong unit, which was advancing from Belgorod or from Pryluky on a campaign in Lithuania, was attacked by the Cossacks of Ivan Nechay near Mhlyn, leading to a several days of clashes that ended with a Cossack sucess.
+Dashkov's 4,500-strong unit, which was advancing from Belgorod or from Pryluky on a campaign in Lithuania, was attacked by the Cossacks of Ivan Nechay near Mhlyn, leading to several days of clashes that ended with a Cossack success.
 Dashkov, while not being able to hold the pressure, was forced to retreat to Trubchevsk.
 Nechay captured 5 Russian cannons.

 Aftermath

 Soon after the battle, Nechay launched a series of attacks on the Russian garrisons in the cities of White Ruthenia – he captured Novy Bykhaw, Krichev, Mstislavl and Roslavl.
 In the meanwhile, another Cossack leader Denis Murashka, attempted to capture Minsk with an assault but failed.
 The battle did not affect the course of 1658 campaign in Ukraine as the Russians eventually forced Vyhovsky to pledge his loyalty to them following the Siege of Varva.